 Between his early-morning barista job and hawking products at concerts on nights and weekends, Giuliano also was helping his Laguna Beach neighbor, Dr. Leonard Sender, craft an awareness campaign to help young adult and adolescent cancer patients.

 Even so, cancer was the last thing on Giuliano’s mind when he began experiencing bouts of fatigue in early 2009.
 He attributed it to 60-hour work weeks launching his advertising business.
 Next he noticed persistent itching.
-He begged his wife to lay off the laundry softener.
-When that didn’t help, the couple took their pugs to the vet to be checked for fleas.
+He begged his then-wife to lay off the laundry softener.
+When that didn’t help, they took their pugs to the vet to be checked for fleas.

 No fleas.
 But Giuliano had no time to fret about other causes for his symptoms.
-He had a business to develop, friends to help and a new marriage to build.
+He had a business to develop, friends to help and a life to build.